Statement of Purpose

 23.4 All staff are familiar with and comply with the policy.

 23.5 Patients have access to their own records.
-Patients, or their representatives with the patient’s written consent, may see their records after giving 5 days notice.
+Patients, or their representatives with the patient’s written consent.
+The practice aims to send copies of patient records within 2 weeks of the request.

 23.6 Hard copies of notes can also be made available to patients, or their representatives with the patient’s written consent.
-It can take up to 20 working days and the payment of up to £50 administrative charge to replicate their notes.
+It can take up to 20 working days and the payment of up to £50 administrative charge to replicate their notes if a specialist service is required.

 Section 24: Information Provision for Clients